bramdemmer/webpack-startup/README.md

 Frontend build system startup project.

+install nvm globally on your machine and make sure to use the latest LTS version of node when using this repo.

 `npm install` to install the dependencies.

-`npm run start` to start webpak-dev-server and development process.
+`npm run start` to start webpak-dev-server and development process to start coding.

 `npm run dev` to generate development files without dev-server or watching files.